yannis300307/NumcraftRust/README.md

 just sim
 ```

-You can speedup the simulator build speed by setting the job number.
+You can speed up the simulator build by setting the job number.
 ```shell
 just sim 5
 ```